 // serviceId - (Optional) During authorization, we can also ask user to onboard a service.
 ID can be found from getAvailableServices()

-// state - (Optional) Put anything here to identify the user when authorization completes.
+// state - Put anything here to identify the user when authorization completes.
 This will be passed back in the callback.

 // userAccessToken - (Optional) User access token you may already have for this user from another contract.